ffrankies/RNN-Research-Journal/README.md

 *   Test suite is only partially tested, but appears to work as expected.
 *   Logging using the python logging module works as expected as well.

+### Jan 20 2017

+*   Coded up another RNN, that implements both GRU hidden units and the Adam algorithm for gradient descent.
+Cannot test at this time.
+*   I chose Adam over RMSPROP, which was used in the tutorial, because the source listed in the tutorial recommended it over the other methods.
+*   The Adam algorithm should make gradient descent converge to optimum values much quicker than before.
+*   Reservation 1 - Adam introduces a lot of new parameters to the network, which makes network models take up much more space
+*   Reservation 2 - There are much more parameters to update, and more matrix operations, so while the network might converge to optimum parameter values in fewer iterations/epochs, chances are each epoch will take longer to train.

 ---

 <a name="resources"/>